-One of the best things about Eagle Creek is their lifetime warranty on all of their products.
+One of the best things about Eagle Creek is its lifetime warranty on all of its products.
 Their warranty covers manufacturing and material defects for a lifetime.

 For instance, if stitching near the zipper would become loose and tear apart after a while, this would be considered a manufacturing defect.
 So they’d fix the stitching or send you a replacement.

 Their warranty covers any cause, whether it’s transportation damage, mountain climbing, or anything else.

 The only thing that they don’t cover is cosmetic issues, normal wear and tear, and abuse.
 For instance, if you’d tear the fabric on a knife that was dangling loosely in your bag, they wouldn’t cover it because it would be considered abuse.